MohamedKirate/bikes-rent-data-science/README.md

 # Bikes Rent Project
-we did many things in that project like EDA and Data Visiulization and we made agood model using XGBoostRegressor to predict pick up of bikes , the prediction based in many features like the weather like ,etc
+We did many things in that project, such as Exploratory Data Analysis (EDA) and Data Visualization, and we built a good model using the XGBoost Regressor to predict bike pickup demand.
+The prediction is based on various features, including weather conditions.